 - Adjust the IPD (Inter-Pupillary Distance).
 This matches spacing of the eyepieces to spacing of your eyes.
-While looking through the eyepieces, grab the big round prism housings (the black cans) and twist them together or apart.
-They are internally geared, and move in unison.
+While looking through the eyepieces, grab the big round prism housings (the black cans) and twist them to move them in or out.
+They are internally geared, and move together.
 Move them until both eyes are seeing whole and well-merged images. - Each of the eyepieces has a built-in helical focuser.
 To focus on an object, gently close one eye and adjust the opposite focuser (rotate the grip ring clockwise/counter-clockwise) until the image is in sharp focus.
 The eyepiece must move inward (clockwise) to focus on distant objects, and outward (counter-clockwise) to focus on closer objects.
 Close the other eye and repeat for the other eyepiece.

 • The focus range using the 25x eyepieces is from about 50 feet to infinity (the night sky).
-On the other hand, the 40x eyepieces have a focus range of roughly a half-mile to infinity.
-Only the 25x eyepieces can be used when viewing targets less than a half-mile away.
+On the other hand, the 40x eyepieces have a focus range of roughly one mile to infinity.
+Only the 25x eyepieces can be used when viewing targets less than one mile away.